WarrenSu0115/AquaticDrone/Components List.md

 - 470 uF(or greater) capacitors x 2 //To adjust misbehaving servos
 [Learn More](https://learn.adafruit.com/adafruit-arduino-lesson-14-servo-motors/if-the-servo-misbehaves)
 - 5V RGB LED Strip x 1
-- 10 Inch Hand Cart Tyre (Inflatable) x 1 (Note #1: You will need to remove the center yourself Note #2: Can be difficult to source depending on your location)
+- 10 Inch Hand Cart Tyre (Inflatable) x 1 (Note #1: You will need to remove the center yourself | Note #2: It can be difficult to source depending on your location)